jacobrask/marcssist/README.md

 # API

-## marcssist.add(style)
+## `marcssist.add(style)`

 Add a style object, returning a class name used to apply the styles.

-## marcssist(options)
+## `marcssist(options)`

 Create a new instance of marcssist with the supplied options.
 Valid options and their defaults are:

+ * Vendor prefixing: `prefix = true`
- * `prefix` = true
+ * Auto units: `unit = "px"`

-## Advanced examples
+## Nested selectors

-Any property whose value is an object will get "expanded" to a child selector.

-    var buttonStyle = {
-      background: "red",
-      padding: "1em",
+If an object is passed as a value to a key, the key is considered a selector instead of a CSS property.
+It is simply treated as a new style block, but with the key appended to the returned class name.
+All selectors not starting with `:` or `[` will automatically be separated by whitespace.

-      a: {
+    mx.style({ background: "red", a: { ":hover": color: "blue" }});
-        color: "yellow",
-        ":hover": { color: "black" }
-      }
-    };
-    var buttonClass = mx.add(buttonStyle);

-    // Produces the rules:
+    // Adds the CSS rules:
-    // .mx__0 { background: red; padding: 1em }
+    // .className { background: red }
-    // .mx__0 a { color: yellow }
-    // .mx__0 a:hover { color: black }
+    // .className a:hover { color: blue }

 ## Vendor prefixing

-Which vendor prefix to use and for which properties is determined at the first call to `add()`.
-It's done by looping through all style properties on an element, and if a `-*-` prefixed property does not exist unprefixed, it's registered as needing a prefix.
-The procedure for values is similar, testing if a property value that doesn't work unprefixed works with the current vendor prefix.
+The current vendor prefix is automatically detected, and then added to a number of pre-defined properties and property/value combinations.
+If you're missing a property, you can add it to the `marcssist._prefixed(Props|Values)` objects.
+See source code for format.

+    mx.style({ columnCount: 2 }});
+    // Adds the CSS rule (depending on your browser):
+    // .className { -webkit-column-count: 2 }

+Support for prefixed values is currently limited.

+## Auto units

+If a number is specified, it will be converted to a string with an appended unit.
+This is convenient for things like `{ padding: PADDING + 5 }`.

 # Prior art